 To overcome this issue, there is an alternative way of saving under the Junior ISA scheme – You can opt to invest in securities, with returns dependent on the performance of the underlying bonds and shares.

-In the 2019/2020 tax year, you can put up to £4,368 into a Junior ISA.
+£9,000.
 You can split that sum between the two ways of saving, bonds and shares, in whichever percentage you so wish.

 Allowing your child to make their own binary investment decisions, with the right guidance could also be a valuable exercise which will teach them the basics of banking, investing and most importantly the value of money.

 If your child however is a little too young to be wholly trusted with deciding where their future money should go, it is still a very good and helpful example for them to see you continuously setting aside money.